What a world we live in today! We can ask any question and get an answer almost instantly.

 The term dynamic planning refers to immediate, insightful analytics that permit FP&A professionals to assist in critical planning and decision-making and to share insights equally quickly.
 Today’s tools help effectively bridge the data, analytics, action, and capability gaps that exist in all organizations, and that enhance the ability to assist in effective decision-making, with the ultimate goal of improved enterprise performance.

 Dynamic planning is expected to become the norm in business over the next four or five years.
 The advances and acceptance of edge computing (data processing near the source of the data) will help accelerate this transformation.
-Projections are that companies will integrate edge computing in 40% of their projects by 2021, compared to less than 1% in 2017.
+Projections are that companies will integrate edge computing in 40% of their projects by the end of 2021, compared to less than 1% in 2017.

 Instant access to data increases the power to develop and execute strategies by enabling a clearer understanding of what is actually going on across the organization in real time. iFP&A professionals are thus better able to evaluate and set a strategic path while balancing short-term versus long-term drivers.